ryanseys/rusty/README.md

    - Handles proper memory management
    - Includes cross-platform library path detection
    - Implements error handling
+   - Processes command line arguments using `optparse`
+   - Falls back to interactive STDIN input if no name is provided

 3. **Build Configuration**
    - Cargo.toml: Configures the Rust project to build as a dynamic library